kdeldycke/awesome-billing/README.md

 ## KPIs

+As stakeholder of the billing stack, you have all the data to measure and report on the health of the business.

 * [Analyzing Churn Rates, Free Trials, and Other Metrics](https://jlongster.com/analyizing-profit-metrics) - `I didn't know anything about how to determine pricing or structure plans.
 My background is software development — finding insights in the mixture of churn rates, free trials, and all these other metrics seemed like magic.`
+* [Churn Prediction](https://towardsdatascience.com/churn-prediction-3a4a36c2129a) - `How to use Python in a simplistic way to fuel your company’s growth by applying the predictive approach to all your actions.`

 ## UX/UI

+Users gets easely angry when it comes to money.
+UX and UI might helps a lot to reduce frustration.

 * [Apple Subscriptions HIG](https://developer.apple.com/design/human-interface-guidelines/subscriptions/overview/) - Guide and recommendation on how to make [auto-renewable subscriptions](https://developer.apple.com/app-store/subscriptions/) user-friendly.
+* `Billing is not complex on purpose: it's the price to pay for elasticity.` ([source](https://twitter.com/kdeldycke/status/1214160678363246592)) - Or why you'll never have an endless stream of complaning users.

 ## Accounting